kirthiprakash/pingpong/README.md

 The server is a multi threaded TCP server which can persist connections from client and also handle mutiple clients simultaneously.
-Each request is processed and the message is stored in database (MongoDB) with message status 'PENDING' A worker ~~process~~ picks up these 'PENDING' messages and routes it to the appropriate user and marks it as 'SENT'
+Each request is processed and the message is stored in database (MongoDB) with message status 'PENDING'.
+A worker ~~process~~ picks up these 'PENDING' messages and routes it to the appropriate user and marks it as 'SENT'

 TODO: sharing socket objects between process